AI Glossary

 Pretendtelligence

-A humorous and critical term for AI systems that give the *impression* of intelligence but rely on superficial methods like simple pattern matching or clever marketing, rather than genuine reasoning or understanding.
-It points to AI that is "pretending" to be intelligent.
+A critical term for AI systems that give the appearance of intelligence but rely on superficial methods like simple pattern matching or scripted responses, rather than genuine reasoning or understanding.

 Process Automation